 Reem studied at the University of Wollongong in Dubai and graduated from intensive training programs conducted by the National Democratic Institute, Swedish Institute, and Arab Foundation for Freedoms & Equality.
 She has and continues to serve as a translator and interpreter in both English and Arabic.

-Peter Stavros is a Staff Attorney at IRAP’s Jordan office.
+Peter Stavros is a Supervising Attorney at IRAP’s Jordan office.

 Prior to joining IRAP, Peter was a fellow at UNICEF’s Jordan Country Office Child Protection Section.
 He has also interned at the Office of the Prosecutor at the International Criminal Court in the Hague, the U.S. Protection Unit at UNHCR in Washington, D.C., and the International Program at Earthjustice in San Francisco.
 Peter has previously taught Environmental Law and Policy at Boston College and currently teaches Forced Migration and Refugee Studies in Arabic at Middlebury College.